-- Follow the current CLINIC resume templates with the recommended sections of Relevant Experience and Immigration Benefit Applications Assisted and Familiar with. - List the office address where the applicant is based at the top and make sure this information is consistent with the information about the applicant in the organizational chart, if there is a concurrent application for recognition. - List the applicant's position with the organization applying for their accreditation renewal first. - Include detailed, hands-on experience in the job description that includes updated experience since the last accreditation date - For full accreditation renewal, include a brief description of EOIR and/or BIA cases handled since last accreditation date. - Include attending ongoing training on immigration law and staying up to date on changes in the job description. - Clearly list the dates and title for each job. - Update the list of immigration applications you have assisted and/or familiar with, particularly focusing on applications that are key to the services your immigration program provides/plans to provide.
+- Follow the current CLINIC resume samples with the recommended sections of Relevant Experience and Immigration Benefit Applications Assisted and Familiar with. - List the office address where the applicant is based at the top and make sure this information is consistent with the information about the applicant in the organizational chart, on previous or concurrent application for recognition. - List the position(s) with the organization applying for their accreditation renewal first. - Include detailed, hands-on experience in the job description that includes updated experience since the last accreditation date. - o Make sure to delineate between responsibilities prior to accreditation and after accreditation to demonstrate the use of accreditation for the purposes of representing clients before DHS (partial/full) and EOIR (full). - For full accreditation renewal, include a brief description of EOIR and/or BIA cases handled since last accreditation date. - In the job description, include attending ongoing training and staying up to date on changes. - Clearly list the dates and titles for each job. - Update the list of immigration applications you have assisted and/or familiar with, particularly focusing on applications that are key to the services your immigration program provides/plans to provide.
 For example, key forms for a family-based immigration program would be I-130, I-485, and N-400.
 Make sure to include other common forms as well. - Include additional languages spoken on the resume.